TheMetMan/backdrop_upgrade_made_easy/README.md

 My Local Sites are on a local server and the Dev and Prod on remote servers.

 *IMPORTANT!*
 I have created Bash Scripts to export and import the site configuration and database.
-Also to upgrade core and modules.
-These can be found on github [here](https://github.com/TheMetMan/backdrop-web-install) as well.
+Also, to upgrade core and modules.
+These can be found on GitHub [here](https://github.com/TheMetMan/backdrop-web-install) as well.
 See that project for more information.

 ## Automation and Streamlining: